dave/jennifer/README.md

 Also included is `Err` for the commonly used `err` variable.

-Note: `Interface`, `Map`, `Return`, `Switch`, `For`, `Case` and `If` are special cases, and treated as blocks - see below.
+Note: `Interface`, `Map`, `Return`, `Switch`, `For`, `Case` and `If` are special cases, and treated as groups - see below.

 Note: The `import` and `package` keywords are always rendered automatically, so not included.